shestakoff/magolego_sna/README.md

 # magolego_sna
-The repository for MAGoLEGO SNA cource in HSE
+The repository for MAGoLEGO SNA course in HSE

 Course is available at http://wiki.cs.hse.ru/Magolego_sna_2015